Semiparametric Bayesian Density Estimation with Disparate Data Sources: A Meta-Analysis of Global Childhood Undernutrition: Introduction

 In this paper, we focus on height-for-age as an example, producing annual estimates of {\sc haz} distributions for under-5-year-old children in 141 low- and middle-income countries from 1985 to 2011.
 More generally, variations and trends in health outcomes and risks across the globe have received increased attention in recent years, in part driven by the UN's Millennium Development Goals, the increase in international funding for global health, and the demand for objective evidence about the comparative efficacy of interventions.
 Our methods are broadly applicable in this arena.
 For example, this model has been used to analyze weight-for-age $z$-scores and underweight (defined as weight-for-age less than a cutoff) \citep[][]{NIMS:2012} as well as hemoglobin and anemia (defined as hemoglobin less than a cutoff) \citep{stevens2013global}.

 In the next Section, we describe the {\sc haz} dataset.
 Then, in Sec.~\ref{sec:model}, we detail the model's semiparametric likelihood and its hierarchical priors.
-Sec.~\ref{sec:computation} describes the {\sc mcmc} algorithm, and Sec.~\ref{sec:results} gives the results of our analysis of undernutrition.
+Sec.~\ref{sec:computation} describes the Markov chain Monte Carlo ({\sc mcmc}) algorithm, and Sec.~\ref{sec:results} gives the results of our analysis of undernutrition.
 We cross validate the model and perform a sensitivity analysis in Sec.~\ref{sec:cv}.
 In Sec.~\ref{sec:extensions}, we present two model extensions, and we conclude with a discussion in Sec.~\ref{sec:discussion}.